-Next, is the senior capstone experience, Student Teaching — an immersive 16-week program where students work in a professional capacity in a public school or early childhood setting with mentoring by UMF faculty and a mentor-teacher in the field.
+Next, is the senior capstone experience, Student Teaching — an immersive 16-week program where you’ll work in a professional capacity in a public school or early childhood setting with mentoring by UMF faculty and a mentor-teacher in the field.

 Finally, UMF Education students participate in a Portfolio Presentation.
-Each UMF teacher candidate produces and presents to faculty, staff, students and the public a professional portfolio of their work including lesson plans, assessments, teaching samples and more.
+Each UMF teacher candidate produces and presents to faculty, staff, fellow UMF students and the public a professional portfolio of their work including lesson plans, assessments, teaching samples and more.

 Bright From the Start: The Best Teachers Started at Farmington.

 - 2019 National Education Assoc.
 Foundation Horace Mann Award for Teaching Excellence recipient, Dan Ryder, is a UMF Education graduate

 - 2017 Maine Elementary Principal of the Year, Jennifer McGee ’86, is a UMF Education graduate